Axiom of constructibility

 The axiom of constructibility is a possible axiom for set theory in mathematics that asserts that every set is constructible.
-The axiom is usually written as V = L, where V and L denote the von Neumann universe and the constructible universe, respectively.
-The axiom, first investigated by Kurt Gödel, is inconsistent with the proposition that zero sharp exists and stronger large cardinal axioms (see list of large cardinal properties).
+The axiom is usually written as V = L. The axiom, first investigated by Kurt Gödel, is inconsistent with the proposition that zero sharp exists and stronger large cardinal axioms (see list of large cardinal properties).
 Generalizations of this axiom are explored in inner model theory.

 Implications

 The axiom of constructibility implies the axiom of choice (AC), given Zermelo–Fraenkel set theory without the axiom of choice (ZF).
 It also settles many natural mathematical questions that are independent of Zermelo–Fraenkel set theory with the axiom of choice (ZFC); for example, the axiom of constructibility implies the generalized continuum hypothesis, the negation of Suslin's hypothesis, and the existence of an analytical (in fact, $\Delta^1_2$) non-measurable set of real numbers, all of which are independent of ZFC.

 The axiom of constructibility implies the non-existence of those large cardinals with consistency strength greater or equal to 0#, which includes some "relatively small" large cardinals.
-For example, no cardinal can be ω1-Erdős in L. While L does contain the initial ordinals of those large cardinals (when they exist in a supermodel of L), and they are still initial ordinals in L, it excludes the auxiliary structures (e.g. measures) which endow those cardinals with their large cardinal properties.
+For example, no cardinal can be ω1-Erdős in L. While L does contain the initial ordinals of those large cardinals (when they exist in a supermodel of L), and they are still initial ordinals in L, it excludes the auxiliary structures (e.g. measures) that endow those cardinals with their large cardinal properties.

 Although the axiom of constructibility does resolve many set-theoretic questions, it is not typically accepted as an axiom for set theory in the same way as the ZFC axioms.
 Among set theorists of a realist bent, who believe that the axiom of constructibility is either true or false, most believe that it is false.
 This is in part because it seems unnecessarily "restrictive", as it allows only certain subsets of a given set (for example, $0^\sharp\subseteq \omega$ can't exist), with no clear reason to believe that these are all of them.
 In part it is because the axiom is contradicted by sufficiently strong large cardinal axioms.
 This point of view is especially associated with the Cabal, or the "California school" as Saharon Shelah would have it.